 Directory Server administrators have full access to the root suffix and its sub-tree.
 Note:

-Access for these administrators may be restricted to Privileged Access Management product’s IP address after the PAM on-boarding is complete.
+Access by the directory server administrators will be restricted from IP address of Privileged Access Management server after the PAM on-boarding is complete.
+This would ensure that administrators can perform administrative operations only through PAM solution.

 Applications will use corresponding service account to connect to directory server.
 These service accounts will have read and write access to ou=people and application specific directory tree.